 The Office of the General Counsel is available for consultation in regard to legal matters related to an employee's professional responsibilities or action.
-The staff of the Arkansas Attorney General may represent UCA in litigation.
+The staff of the Arkansas Attorney General may represent the University in litigation.

-UCA carries an educator's liability insurance for all staff and faculty to cover the cost of any legal actions brought against employees while properly acting within the scope of their University employment.
-UCA also carries a professional liability insurance for faculty, students and staff in specified professions.
+The University carries an educator's liability insurance for all staff and faculty to cover the cost of any legal actions brought against employees while properly acting within the scope of their University employment.
+The University also carries a professional liability insurance for faculty, students and staff in specified professions.